canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-setup-k8s.md

 #### Azure Storage

-Charmed Spark provides out-of-the-box support also for the following Azure storage backends:
+Charmed Apache Spark provides out-of-the-box support also for the following Azure storage backends:

 * Azure Blob Storage (both WASB and WASBS)
 * Azure DataLake Gen2 Storage (ABFS and ABFSS)

 > :warning: Note that Azure DataLake Gen1 Storage is currently not supported, and it has been deprecated by Azure.

-In order to connect Charmed Spark with the Azure storage backends (WASB, WASBS, ABFS and ABFSS) the following configurations need to be specified:
+In order to connect Charmed Apache Spark with the Azure storage backends (WASB, WASBS, ABFS and ABFSS) the following configurations need to be specified:

 * `storage_account`